-If you manage a building where containers are shared by two or more households, this section applies to you.
+If you manage a building where containers are shared by five or more households, this section applies to you.
 If you are a tenant, please work with the property manager or homeowners' association to change service or increase recycling.

 Download our Apartment Services Guide (PDF)

 As of July 1, 2012, multi-family complexes with 5 or more units are now required to recycle by California State law.